Skip to content

 }

-Version one accepts lvalues, but passing an rvalue also results in a copy — because you received it via const reference, discarding the "this is an rvalue" information.
-Version two accepts rvalues and correctly moves them, but passing an lvalue causes a compilation error — because an rvalue reference cannot bind to an lvalue.
+Version 1 accepts lvalues, but it also copies when you pass an rvalue, because the const reference reception threw away the "this is an rvalue" information.
+Version 2 accepts rvalues and moves correctly, but passing an lvalue is a hard compile error, because an rvalue reference won't bind to an lvalue.

-To support both cases, you have to write two overloads:
+To support both, you have to write two overloads:

 cpp